 - The only difference between his and Admiral Wilson’s bulletin was the deletion of the word “this” and its replacement by an “s” at the beginning of the words “morning” and “afternoon”.

 Hornblow had assumed that Howard and Sellards took the completed armistice bulletin from the La Dépêche building across to the Post Office to have it transmitted to New York City.
 And Howard emphasised in his 1936 memoir that this is exactly what they did.
 However, just two days after the events Howard told Phil Simms that someone else had taken the armistice news to the Post Office.
 He wrote that after printing the peace news and pasting it on a P.Q. blank, the La Dépêche operator “sent it to the wire by the newspapers messenger.”
 Why he stated this, giving Simms the impression he did not go to the Post Office with the news, is not known, but seems not to have repeated it in other correspondence, and he obviously contradicted it later.

 In the Post Office building

-He repeated this in a cablegram, probably sent the same day, to William Hawkins, the United Press manager in New York City:
+He gave the same information to William Hawkins, the United Press manager in New York City, in a cablegram sent the same day:

 “I WAS TOLD YESTERDAY THAT IN THE EXCITEMENT IN THE BREST POST OFFICE DUE TO THE LOCAL NEWS PAPERS BULLETIN ANNOUNCING THE ARMISTICE MY MESSAGE DID NOT REACH THE CENSORS UNTIL MORE THAN TWO HOURS AFTER THE MESSAGE HAD BEEN CABLED TO NEW YORK”.